top of page

 Who We Are

-Securing Florida and America...at the Water’s Edge
+Securing America...at the Water’s Edge

-15 years ago, the United States addressed the potential threat to her ports, commerce and citizens by passing the 2006 SAFE Port Act, mandating all shipping containers be scanned for nuclear/radiological threats before reaching U.S. soil.
+19 years ago, the United States addressed the potential threat to her ports, commerce and citizens by passing the 2006 SAFE Port Act, mandating all shipping containers be scanned for nuclear/radiological threats before reaching U.S. soil.

 Current Day

-Fifteen years later, as the western world is facing dangerous showdowns with nuclear-armed adversaries, America remains wide open to the threat of chemical and nuclear attack.
+Nineteen years later, as the western world is facing dangerous showdowns with nuclear-armed adversaries, America remains wide open to the threat of chemical and nuclear attack.
 The reason: domestic ports still rely on older radiation monitors that only scan containers when leaving U.S. ports.

 Florida, working with Safe Port Terminals, has the opportunity to lead America’s response to this threat.
 The solution: upgrade a previously proven radiation detection system to scan 100% of ocean containers before reaching U.S. soil.